brandur/sorg/content/passages-drafts/002-japan.md

 let us in to use their onsens (plural, there were about five in the building) for a few hours.
-The place looked to be about two hundred years old, but with age comes character -- the history plainly evident in every ancient tile and softened plank of wood was palpable.
-In some cases the mineral formations on pipes were two inches high -- salty buildup caused by years of carrying the raw yield of the Earth.
+The place looked to be about two hundred years old, but with age comes character, and the history was palpable in every ancient tile and softened plank of wood.
+The mineral formations on some pipes were two inches high -- salty buildup caused by decades of carrying the raw yield of the Earth.

 ### ♨ Onsens & the art of bathing (#onsens)